 The second layer is functional ownership.
 Directors of operations live here.
 Their mandate is process architecture within a defined domain.
 A director owns a set of functions: supply chain, customer operations, internal workflows, depending on the industry.
 The director is accountable for improving how those functions perform.
 Directors do build.
 But they build within lanes.
 The COO sets the lanes.

 The third layer is organizational integration.
 The COO lives here.
-The mandate is coherence: making sure every function in the business is aligned to the same strategic direction, that resource allocation across departments serves the company’s growth model, and that the founder or CEO does not need to be the connective tissue between every part of the business.
+The mandate is coherence: making sure every function in the business is aligned to the same strategic direction.
+This resource allocation across departments serves the company’s growth model, and that the founder or CEO does not need to be the connective tissue between every part of the business.
 A COO does not just manage operations.
 A COO manages the relationship between operations, finance, product, and people.
 Simultaneously.

 That distinction matters more than any job description.